BU-EC500-SP15/openstack-maple/README.md

 ## Users/Personas Of The Project
 The key consumers of the project are the ODL developer community and commercial users of the ODL controller.
+Porting Maple to ODL would enable commercial users to simplify their SDN infrastructures because they will be able to use a standard programming language to specify their policies and have those policies implemented in an efficient way.
+This port will be a key stepping stone in allowing simpler programming abstractions to be used in SDN.

 ## Scope and Features Of The Project
 Currently, Maple has components written in Java and Haskell.
 This project will